 Other Common Uses for Cinnamon Bark

 Cinnamon Gum.
-Cinnamon gum gives you more than fresh breath: In a Wheeling Jesuit study, people who chewed the gum did better on memory tests than those who chomped on other flavors.
+Cinnamon gum gives you more than fresh breath!
+In a Wheeling Jesuit study, people who chewed cinnamon gum did better on memory tests than those who chomped on other flavors.

 Cinnamon can relieve minor pain and reduces monthly menstrual cramps.